 That’s one reason why selenium is such a great mineral for acne: you get enjoyment from increasing your levels.
 You get to eat a delicious snack rather than swallowing a massive pill.
 With Brazil nuts you completely bypass the need to analyse each form of the mineral.
 You can get the well-absorbed form of selenium found in nature, because a Brazil nut is nature.

 There’s no brainpower required, just follow the method of the study above.
 Simply eat two nuts per day, and watch your acne vanish.

-An excellent bulk product is this 1 pound bag of Food to Live Organic Brazil Nuts.
+An excellent bulk product is this 2 pound bag of Anna and Sarah ORGANIC Raw Brazil Nuts.